iamharshit/using-beaglebone/README.md

 sudo dhclient wlan2
 ```

+Note :
-Note: * if wlan2 is not working in ur case try using wlan1 or wlan0.
+ * if wlan2 is not working in ur case try using wlan1 or wlan0.
  * D-Link_DIR-816 is the name of wifi router it may be diff in ur case.